cjustinobi/cjustinobi/README.md

 ### Brief about me
 👋 Hi, I'm Justin Obi.
-I am a Blockchain/Software Engineer and Technical writer from Nigeria.
+I am a Blockchain/Software Engineer from Nigeria.
 I am currently exploring Cloud & DevOps.

 I want to collaborate on any great idea that can be developed with tech.
 I am open to business partnership and collaboration.